Drgregs-Marcus/Lambda-Fortress-Extended-Improved-Edition/README.md

 The zombie's claw now has a new weapon icon

-Fixed an issue with the "leap meter" where there was no proper translations
+Fixed an issue with the "leap meter" where there were no proper translations

 ## LF_DevTest_Improved